microsoft/qsharp/katas/content/teleportation/index.md

 In each exercise, the inputs are:

-- Bob's part of the entangled pair of qubits `qBob`.
+1. Bob's part of the entangled pair of qubits `qBob`.
-- The tuple of classical bits received from Alice, in the format used in `SendMessage` exercise.
+2. The tuple of classical bits received from Alice, in the format used in `SendMessage` exercise.

 The goal is to transform Bob's qubit `qBob` into the state in which the message qubit had been originally.

 @[exercise]({
-    "id": "teleportation__reconstruct_and_message_phi_minus",
+    "id": "teleportation__reconstruct_message_phi_minus",
-    "title": "Reconstruct message with |Φ⁻⟩",
+    "title": "Reconstruct Message with |Φ⁻⟩",
     "path": "./reconstruct_message_phi_minus",
     "qsDependencies": [
         "../KatasLibrary.qs",